-The trail previously posted, mikicc.org/adventures, took off to the right, shortly after entering the wood.
+The trail previously posted, mikicc.org/adventures, took off to the right, shortly after entering the wood here.
 At that time a surprise snow in March exposed both footprints and trail.
-This day, Beech leaves hid it away, so the right turn was missed.
-Another trail took its place.
-A trail more travelled, and oddly, not noticed in March.
+This day, Beech leaves hid it away, so the right turn was missed, and, actually, now, Aug.
+2021 is pretty much overgrown.
+Another trail has taken its place.
+A trail more travelled, and oddly, not marked that snowy March day.

 A beautiful misplacement.